-And year after year, it breaks my heart.
-Because a lot of students take up this strategy without really knowing how to use it.
+And year after year, I see students overwhelmed and burnt out because they take up this strategy without really knowing how to use it.

-In this blog post, I’ll break down how you can use the most popular extracurriculars that college admissions officers see to really stand out on your college application.
+In this blog post, I’ll break down how you can use the most popular extracurriculars that college admissions officers want to see so that you can stand out on your college application.

 The Trick with Popular Extracurriculars

-The Common App, which just launched its 2021-2022 application at the beginning of August, includes 10 slots to list extracurricular activities.
-But that can be a big trick for some students.
+The Common App, which just launched its 2023-2024 application at the beginning of August, includes 10 slots to list extracurricular activities.
+But that can be deceiving for some students.